crizstian/cinema-microservice-in-GO/deploy/hashicorp/Readme.md

 and since we are running the `vault agent` in the same vm where the `vault server` is running, we have set the vault agent address to `8007` so it doesnt collide with `8200`.

-With all the vault configurations already in place we can now start reviewing the Consul Configurations.
+With all vault configurations already in place we can now start reviewing the Consul Configurations.

 ## Hashicorp Consul Configuration